brightsparklabs/appcli/README.md

 KUBECONFIG=/opt/brightsparklabs/myapp/conf/.generated/config ./myapp ...
 ```

-_NOTE:_ The file must be one that is visible to the container.
+_NOTE:_ The `KUBECONFIG` file must be one that is visible to the container.

 #### Custom Commands